Electricity or gas: Choose wisely!

 Electricity vs Gas

 All houses need electricity.
 It’s available to all states around the country.
-It also covers most applications such as powering the house, heating, cooking, clothes drying and many more.
+It also covers most applications such as powering the house, heating, cooking, clothes drying and much more.
 Because of this reason, many consumers are satisfied with electricity only.

 On the other hand, gas comes in two forms – Natural gas, which is mains gas and bottled gas, which is delivered through tanks.
 Natural gas is particularly common in the states of VIC, NSW, SA, and WA.
 It’s cheaper than electricity, however, it has limited applications.

 Electricity consumers are charged based on total electricity consumed per kilowatt-hour (kWh).
 They are also obliged to pay “supply charge” which is the cost of transporting electricity to power homes.

-Keep in mind that supply charge may vary depending on the state and distributor of gas and electricity bill.
+Keep in mind that supply charge may vary depending on the state and distributes of gas and electricity bill.
 Also, lower usage makes a higher portion of the supply charge and vice versa.